canalplus/rx-player/doc/v2_to_v3.md

 #### What changed

-``loadVideo`` does not return anything anymore.
+From v3.0.0 to v3.6.1, ``loadVideo`` did not return anything.
+This was because using events instead was heavily encouraged.

+From the v3.7.0, ``loadVideo`` returns a Promise that is:
+  - resolved when the content has loaded.
+  - rejected when either the player encountered an error before loading or if the load was canceled (by a call to stop or another call to loadVideo).

 #### Replacement examples

-If you want to know when the player is on error, you will have to listen to the ``error`` events:
+If you want to know when the player is on error, it is preferred that you listen to the ``error`` events:
 ```js
 player.addEventListener("error", (error) => {
   console.log("content on error");
 });
 ```

-If you want to know when the content is loaded, you will have to listen to when the ``playerStateChange`` events:
+If you want to know when the content is loaded, it is preferred that you listen to the ``playerStateChange`` events:
 ```js
 player.addEventListener("playerStateChange", (state) => {
   switch (state) {